Legs Diamond: Death

 On December 18, 1931, Diamond's enemies finally caught up with him.
-Diamond had been staying in a rooming house in Albany, New York while on trial in Troy, New York on kidnapping charges.
-On December 17, Diamond was acquitted.
-That night, Diamond, his family and friends were at a restaurant.
-At 1 a.m., Diamond went to visit his mistress Marion "Kiki" Roberts.
-At 4:30 a.m., Diamond went back to the rooming house and passed out on his bed.
+Diamond had been staying in a rooming house on Dove Street in Albany while on trial for kidnapping in Troy.
+On the night of his acquittal, on December 17, Diamond, his family and friends visited a restaurant in Albany.
+At 1 a.m., Diamond and mistress, Marion "Kiki" Roberts, entertained themselves at the Rain-Bo Room of the Kenmore Hotel on North Pearl Street.

+At 4:30 a.m., Diamond drunkenly went back to the rooming house and passed out on his bed.
 Two gunmen entered his room around an hour later.
 One man held Diamond down, and the other shot him three times in the back of the head.

-There has been much speculation as to who was responsible for the murder; likely candidates include Dutch Schultz, the Oley Brothers (local thugs), the Albany Police Department, and relatives of Red Cassidy, another Irish American gangster at the time.
-According to William Kennedy's O Albany, Democratic Party Chairman Dan O'Connell, who ran the local political machine, ordered Diamond's execution, which was carried out by the Albany Police.
-The following are Dan O'Connell's own words recorded during a 1974 interview by Kennedy and appear on pages 203 and 204:
+There has been much speculation as to who was responsible for the murder.
+Likely candidates include Abraham Weinberg, Schultz, the Oley Brothers, the Albany Police Department, and relatives of Red Cassidy, another Irish American gangster at the time.
+According to author William Kennedy in his book O Albany, Dan O'Connell, who ran the local Democratic political machine, ordered Diamond's execution, which was carried out by the Albany police.
+The following are Dan O'Connell's own words recorded during a 1974 interview by Kennedy, which appear on pages 203 and 204:

 In order for the Mafia to move in they had to have protection, and they know they'll never get it in this town.
 We settled that years ago.
 Legs Diamond...called up one day and said he wanted to go into the 'insurance' business here.
 He was going to sell strong-arm 'protection' to the merchants.
 I sent word to him that he wasn't going to do any business in Albany and we didn't expect to see him in town the next morning.
 He never started anything here.